Information For Contributors

 Papers which have already been published in other journals or which are under consideration by other journals should not be submitted.
 Similarly, papers published here should not be submitted to other journals.
 Manuscripts that are suspected to involve plagiarism or other types of ethical misconduct, including but not limited to duplicate publication, multiple submission or salami slicing will also be rejected.
-Manuscripts that have passed successfully through peer review and been accepted will be subject to an article processing fee of 300 US$ or 10,000 Baht before they can be published.
+As from 1 January 2022, manuscripts that are submitted on or after this date and have passed successfully through peer review and been accepted will be subject to a publication fee of 350 US$ (if from overseas) or 10,000 Baht (if from within Thailand) before they can be published.

 Special issues of the Journal can also be published by prior arrangement but are limited to not more than 2 issues per year.
 Requests for special issues should be addressed to the Editor for consideration.
 Articles for special issues, whether for conferences or otherwise, should be submitted directly via the Journal website and will be subjected to the same review procedure as for articles submitted for regular issues.
 At the time of submission, the name of the special issue should be clearly specified.